 Indeed, to superimpose an activity requirement "is to plunge the law in endless difficulties," Steward Machine Co. v.
-Davis, 301 U.S. 548, 589-590 (1937), because whether a regulated individual is engaged in relevant activity depends on one's perspective: As we discuss infra at 18-19, almost any individual subject to regulation can be described as "active" or "inactive," depending on the level of generality one adopts.
+Davis, 301 U.S. 548, 589-590 (1937), because whether a regulated individual is engaged in relevant activity depends on one's perspective: As we discuss infra at 19-23, almost any individual subject to regulation can be described as "active" or "inactive," depending on the level of generality one adopts.
 The law does not turn on these sorts of malleable distinctions.
 And when such distinctions have been created in the past, they have quickly been abandoned as unworkable failures.
 See Wickard v.
-Filburn, 317 U.S. 111, 120 (1942) ("[Q]uestions of the power of Congress are not to be decided by reference to any formula which would give controlling force to nomenclature such as 'production' and 'indirect' .").
+Filburn, 317 U.S.